 • A blurb from my SF Chronicle review can be found on the back of the hardcover of Michelle Zauner’s memoir, “Crying in H Mart”!

-• For fans of “Comedy Bang Bang” and the late, great Harris Wittels, my friend and I once successfully created an actual “Tapas Da Morning to Jah” snack station.
-It was for a book event with his sister, Stephanie Wittels Wachs, and she gave it her blessing, which meant a lot.
-So dumb.
+• For fans of “Comedy Bang Bang” and the late, great Harris Wittels, my pal Zach Dubuc and I once successfully created an actual “Tapas Da Morning to Jah” snack station.
+It was for a book event with his sister, Stephanie Wittels Wachs.
+She gave it her blessing.

 • I have not had the pleasure of writing for the New York Times, but my dog did make a prominent appearance in this story about pooches seeing a dog-friendly screening of Wes Anderson’s ‘Isle of Dogs’ at the Roxie in San Francisco back in 2018.